AndreaGonzato/package_delivery_optimisation_problem/README.md

 # package delivery optimisation problem

-This is a project for the "Mathematical Optimisation" course at University of Trieste.
+This is a project for the course "Mathematical Optimisation" at the University of Trieste.

 The aim of the project is to reproduce the mathematical optimization model presented in this original [paper](paper.pdf)